abbec/deferred/Doc/Report/report.md

         return n;
     }.

-This compression gives a very small error CITE aras_p compared to the "exact" 16-bit normal storage and can be used to save bandwidth and GPU resources.
+This compression gives a very small error [@Aras_Normals] compared to the "exact" 16-bit normal storage and can be used to save bandwidth and GPU resources.
 However, it must be noted that an 8-bit representation of the view space normal might be too conservative in some cases and 16 bit storage has to be used.

-Depth can also be stored in the G-buffer.
+Depth can also be stored in the G-Buffer.
 It is however possible to use the already existing depth buffer generation and bind the depth buffer as a shader resource in later stages.
 One important thing with the depth buffer generated by hardware is that it contains projected